Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Problem Setting and Formulation

-A subtlety kicks in when $f$ is not truly invariant, that is, $f(Tx) = f(x)$, for most inputs $x$ but not all $x$.
-Define the \emph{rate of invariance} of a classifier $f$ to a transformation $T$ as the fraction of test images whose predicted labels remain unchanged when $T$ is applied to $x$, i.e., $f(Tx) = f(x)$.
-For a class of transformations, e.g., rotations upto degree $[-\theta^{\circ}, +\theta^{\circ}]$, we define the \emph{rate of invariance} as the average rate of invariance over transformations $T$ in this class.
+We begin by describing our problem formally.
+Let $(X,Y)$ denote a random input-label pair from a given data distribution over the input-label pairs $(x, y) \in \mathcal{X} \times \mathcal{Y}$.
+Let $f$ be a neural network classifier.
+The accuracy of $f$ is given by $\prob{f(X) = Y}$, the fraction of inputs where the prediction matches the true label.
+For $\epsilon > 0$, an $\ell_{\infty}$ adversarial attack $\mathcal{A}$ maps each input $x$ to $x + \mathcal{A}(x)$ such that $\norm{\mathcal{A}(x)}_{\infty} \leq \epsilon$, for all $x \in \mathcal{X}$.
+The \emph{fooling rate} of $\mathcal{A}$ is given by $\prob{f(X + \mathcal{A}(X)) \neq f(X)}$, the fraction of inputs where the prediction changes after adversarial perturbation.
+For a given spatial transformation $T$, the classifier $f$ is said to be $T$-invariant if the predicted label remains unchanged after the transformation $T$ for all inputs; in other words, $f(Tx) = f(x)$, for all $x \in \mathcal{X}$.
+The spatial transformations such as translation, rotation and flip preserve the $\ell_{\infty}$ norm, so $T\mathcal{A}(x)$ is an adversarial perturbation of small $\ell_{\infty}$ norm for the input $Tx$ for a $T$-invariant classifier.
+Therefore, for a given perturbation bound $\epsilon > 0$, the maximum fooling rate for any $T$-invariant classifier $f$ on the transformed data $\{Tx \;:\; x \in \mathcal{X}\}$ must be equal to the maximum fooling rate for $f$ on the original data $\mathcal{X}$.
+It is a bit more subtle when $f$ is not truly invariant, that is, $f(Tx) = f(x)$ for most inputs $x$ but not all $x$.
+We define the rate of invariance of a classifier $f$ to a transformation $T$ as $\prob{f(TX) = f(X)}$ or the fraction of test images whose predicted labels remain unchanged under the transformation $T$.
+For a class of transformations, e.g., random rotation $r$ from the range $[-\theta^{\circ}, +\theta^{\circ}]$, we define the \emph{rate of invariance} as the average rate of invariance over transformations $T$ in this class, i.e., $\prob{f(r(X)) = f(X)}$, where the probability is over the random input $X$ as well as the random transformation $r$.
 The rate of invariance is $100 \%$ if the model $f$ is truly invariant.
-When $f$ is not truly invariant, the interplay between the invariance under transformations and robustness under adversarial perturbations of small $\ell_{p}$-norm is subtle. \emph{This interplay is exactly what we investigate.}
+When $f$ is not truly invariant, the interplay between the invariance under transformations and robustness under adversarial perturbations of small $\ell_{\infty}$-norm is subtle. \emph{This interplay is exactly what we investigate.}